High-accuracy numerical models of Brownian thermal noise in thin mirror coatings: Methods

 where we make use of the discrete differentiation matrix $\dgD_i \defeq \dgM^{-1}\dgMD_i$, the mass matrix

 and $\dgL \defeq \dgM^{-1}\dgML$ on the element~$\Omega_k$~\cite{dgscheme}.
 The integral in \cref{eq:liftop} is over the boundary of the element, $\partial\Omega_k$, where $n_i$ is the outward-pointing unit normal one-form and $\surf{\jac}$ is the surface Jacobian.
-The operation $\cdot$ denotes matrix multiplication with the field values over the computational grid of an element.
+The symbol $\cdot$ emphasizes matrix multiplication with the field values over the computational grid of the element.
 In a second step, we compute the DG residuals in strong form~\cite{dgscheme},

-which represent the set of algebraic equations for the values of the displacement vector field on the computational grid that we solve numerically.
+which represent the set of algebraic equations for the values~$\grd{\displ}^i$ of the displacement vector field on the computational grid that we solve numerically.